 Third stop: my local lumber yard and the Home Depot for lumber and supplies.
 The measurements of my table are 29″w x 21-1/4″d x 28″h so I figured up a quick shopping list and off I went.
 I built two nightstands for our master bedroom, but the supply and cut list is for just one nightstand.

 You guys.
 You’re in luck.
-My aerospace engineer friend, Jamison from Rogue Engineer kindly offered to draw up some diagrams for me, since I am a complete window-licker when it comes to learning how to navigate Google Sketchup.
-He rocks and I’m so glad he drew up some plans because, otherwise, y’all would be on your own with just my novice know-how and ‘here’s-what-I-did-hope-it-works-out-for-you’ mentality (sorry, but we have already established my limitations, remember?).
+My aerospace engineer friend, Jamison from Rogue Engineer kindly offered to draw up some diagrams for me!
+And I’m so glad he did because, otherwise, y’all would be on your own with just my novice know-how and ‘here’s-what-I-did-hope-it-works-out-for-you’ mentality (sorry, but we have already established my limitations, remember?).
 Super generous of him, right?
 Check out his post here.
 Thank you, Jamison!

 Okay, so here’s what I did… I hope this makes sense to you.
 Feel free to email me (or Jamison, if you want precision and accuracy.
 You know, if you’re into that sort of thing) if you have any questions.